After Forever

 After Forever was a Dutch symphonic metal band with strong progressive metal influences.
-The band relied on the use of soprano vocals and death growls.
+Originally formed as a death metal band in 1995 by Mark Jansen and Sander Gommans under the name Apocalypse, they later shifted their sound towards symphonic metal with the introduction of Floor Jansen to the band.

+The band's signature sound relied heavily on the combination of Floor Jansen's soprano vocals and death growls, often provided by Mark Jansen and Sander Gommans.
+After Forever also commonly incorporated symphonic elements into their studio albums, being known for their contributions to the symphonic metal genre alongside Nightwish, Within Temptation, and Epica.

 In February 2009, it was announced that After Forever had disbanded.
 Singer Floor Jansen and keyboardist Joost van den Broek collaborated again in ReVamp and Star One, before Jansen eventually joined Nightwish as lead singer in 2013.
-Former rhythm guitarist Mark Jansen founded Epica in 2002 after his departure from After Forever and, in 2010, founded MaYaN, which included former After Forever members Sander Gommans and Jack Driessen.
+Former rhythm guitarist Mark Jansen founded Epica soon after his departure from After Forever in 2002, and in 2010 founded MaYaN, which included former After Forever members Sander Gommans and Jack Driessen.
 Floor Jansen has appeared as a session or live vocalist for Epica and MaYaN.

 History

 First years and Prison Of Desire (1995–2000)

 After Forever was originally assembled in 1995, under the name Apocalypse.
 They were originally a gothic metal cover band with harsh male vocals.
 With the joining of vocalist Floor Jansen in 1997, their style and sound shifted towards symphonic gothic metal, in order to give emphasis to her soprano voice, in contrast with the grunts and screams provided by Sander Gommans and Mark Jansen.
 Their line-up at this point comprised Floor Jansen, Mark Jansen (no relation to Floor), Sander Gommans, Luuk van Gerven, Jack Driessen and Joep Beckers.
 Soon, the band began composing their own songs, and then they changed their name to After Forever, after the Black Sabbath song.
 In 1999, the band recorded two demos, Ephemeral and Wings of Illusion, drawing the attention of the Dutch Transmission Records label, with whom the band signed a contract.

 Their 2000 debut album Prison of Desire features a guest appearance by Sharon den Adel of the Dutch band Within Temptation on the song "Beyond Me".
 The album received positive reviews in Europe.
 By the end of the year, drummer André Borgman and keyboardist Lando van Gils joined the band, replacing Joep Beckers and Jack Driessen.

 Also in 2000, Floor Jansen provided vocals on Ayreon's Universal Migrator Part 1: The Dream Sequencer album.